 Integrated energy systems encompass both coordinated and tightly coupled energy system designs.
 In a coordinated energy system multiple energy generators may interact within a grid balancing area, involving loosely coupled electrical, thermal, and chemical networks, as well as various scales of energy storage, to provide reliable, sustainable, and affordable energy to a variety of energy users.
 A tightly coupled energy system involves co-design and co-control of multiple energy generators and energy users that are directly integrated via thermal, electrical, chemical means, which may include various forms of energy storage, working together to provide the lowest cost electricity to the grid while also supporting production of other commodities.

 The DOE national laboratories, led by Idaho National Laboratory (INL), have been evaluating IES for a number of years via the DOE Office of Nuclear Energy Integrated Energy Systems Program (formerly Nuclear-Renewable Hybrid Energy Systems).
-INL researchers, in partnership with researchers at Argonne National Laboratory (ANL) and Oak Ridge National Laboratory (ORNL), have developed and continue to enhance analysis tools to optimize the design and operation of candidate IES configurations – see System Simulation for more information and related reports.
-The lab has also developed nonnuclear, electrically heated test and demonstration facilities to support IES development.
+INL researchers, in partnership with researchers at Argonne National Laboratory (ANL) and Oak Ridge National Laboratory (ORNL), have developed and continue to enhance a suite of analysis tools to optimize the design and operation of candidate IES configurations – see System Simulation for more information and related reports.
+The lab has also developed nonnuclear, electrically heated test and demonstration facilities to support IES development and demonstration.
 These facilities are summarized in Experimental Systems, with significant system testing being conducted in 2021, and new systems coming online to further enhance demonstration capabilities in 2022 and 2023.

 The Future of Energy: Integrated Hybrid Systems